simon-frankau/speedball2-re/tools/README.md

  * `extract_iff` pulls out the IFF files I've identified.
 Could have been a shell script with dd, I guess, but Rust is fun.

+ * `extract_sounds` pulls out the sound data in human-readable format (instrument definitions, in terms of FM chip parameters, monophonic sequences, and sounds defined in terms of sets of assignments of sequences to the 4 voices.

 ## TODO

  * `extract_sprites` should make the bottom of the players image look pretty